New Kingston Saint Andrew Parish, Jamaica Travel Guide

 Consider your objectives.
 If avoiding rain and enjoying sunny outdoor activities stand high on your list, aim for the high season.
 For budget savings and fewer crowds, the shoulder or low season may suit you, with an awareness of the weather risks.

-From december To april is excellent for beach plus water-based fun, offering great sunshine and calmer seas.
+December to April is well-suited for beach and water activities, offering great sunshine and calmer seas.
 For hiking and outdoor exploration, this period avoids high humidity and heavy rains, making trails more comfortable and views clearer.
-Many cultural happenings occur year-round, but visiting during shoulder or low the period might present better value for event attendance and a more immersive experience with local festivities, as tourist figures are smaller.
+Many cultural happenings occur year-round, but visiting during shoulder or low season can present better value for event attendance and a more immersive experience with local festivities, as tourist figures are smaller.

 Best for consistent sun.
 Higher costs, more people.